kyunghyuncho/rl-pong/README.md

 There are a few bells and whistles implemented, but none of them seems to be useful anyway.
 I'll list them here with brief descriptions:

+* -player-coeff: this should be used. this minimizes the KL divergence between the previous policy and the new policy.
 * -iw: this should be used. without this flag, it will not correct the gradient with the importance weights. <= necessary
 * -critic-aware: this should be used. probably not necessary, but it seems to